friday963/aws-security-specialty-notes/README.md

                 - Resource operations performed on or in resource.
             - Insights events
                 - Identify and respond to unusual activity associated with "write" operations.
+    - Kinesis Data Firehose
+        - Near real time logging and data analysis.
+        - Delivery based on buffer size or time intervals.
+            - Time interval will never be earlier than 60 seconds, as opposed to kinesis data streams which can deliver within milliseconds.
+        - Good for loading large amounts of data for data stores and analytics tools.
+        - Can deliver to lambda to transform data before being send to final destination.
+        - Allows you to replay events and data persistence.
+    - Kinesis data streams
+        - Actual real time or as close as you can get.
+This is in contrast to firehose which is NEAR real time.
+        - Can ingest data within a second of delivery.
+    - Audit manager
+        - Continuously audits AWS to simply managing compliance and risk issues.
+        - Collects evidence automatically.
+        - Includes frameworks that automate assessments.
+        - Process flow:
+            - Automatic: Evidence gets collected automatically during assessments.
+            - Frameworks: All assessments are based on frameworks, standard or custom depending on requirements.
+            - Reports: Assessments are finalized docs generated from audit manager assessments.
+            - Summarized: Report provides summarized evidence collected during audit.
+        - Only for use with AWS resources, not on-prem.
+        -
 2. Directory services
     - AWS managed microsoft AD.
+        - Creates two ENI's, Eth0 and Eth1.
+Eth0 is a management interface for connectivity to controller, the other is in the user VPC for interaction with VPC resources.
+            - Management IP range 198.18.0.0/15
         - HA pair of windows server 2012 domain controllers (DC)
         - Alternatively you can use on-prem AD instances.
         - Can create one or two way trust relationship between AWS managed AD and on-prem AD if desired.
+            - Two types of domains, trusted and trusting.
+                - Trusted domains are allowed to access resources in the trusting domain.
+But not in the other direction if 2 way trust isn't set up.
     - ADSync
         - Active Directory synchronization, is used to synchronize user accounts and identity information between on-premises Active Directory and cloud-based identity platforms like Azure Active Directory (Azure AD).
 It ensures consistent and up-to-date user identities across both environments, enabling single sign-on, centralized identity management, seamless integration, and hybrid identity scenarios.
     - ADFS
         - Active Directory Federation Services is a Microsoft service that enables Single Sign-On (SSO) and federation between organizations.
 It allows users to access multiple applications and services using a single set of credentials.
 Integrates with Active Directory, and supports the SAML protocol for secure communication.
 It provides web-based SSO, supports customizations, and facilitates secure identity exchange between organizations.
     - AD Connector
         - Connect on-prem AD with AD Connector service.
+        - No AD trust available with this.
+        - Requires existing AD setup.
+        - Does support radius based MFA.
+        - Requires network connectivity back on-prem.
+It lives within your VPC.
+If you experienced a network outage, AD connector would go offline.
+        - Much less overhead compared to managed AD implementation since its just a connector.
+        - No data is stored or replicated in AWS.
     - Identity Federation
         - Identity providers
             - User accounts